PL97/TTL/index.md

 Posted by Hegyue Liang, PhD student, Electrical and Computer Enginerring, University of Minnesota

-**[Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning)** (TL) with deep convolutional neural networks (DCNNs) has proved successful in medical image classification (MIC).
-The following two steps are taken in the conventional TL practice:
+**[Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning)** (TL) with deep convolutional neural networks (DCNNs) has proved successful in many medical image classification (MIC).
+In the conventional TL practice, the following two steps are taken :

     1. **Pretraining**: A DCNN is first trained on a general-purpose, large-scale benchmark computer vision dataset (e.g., [Imagenet](https://www.image-net.org/)).